 Why Brush Fido’s Teeth?

 How important brushing your dog’s teeth?
 It sounds ridiculous, but is it really?
 You can’t imagine how many people ask groomers to brush their dogs’ teeth.
 People typically have their dogs groomed once every four to eight weeks depending on the breed.
 Grooming establishments frequently offer this service for an additional fee.
 Now think for a moment.
 Would you ever dream of brushing your teeth once every four to eight weeks?
 What do you think would happen to your teeth?
 It takes only a few days of neglect for plaque and tartar to develop for people and dogs as well.
 If your think that crunchy food and treats would suffice, then think again.
 That’s like saying that when we chew on crunchy food and snacks there would be no need to brush our teeth.
 Some dogs just have great teeth that keep clean without intervention, but for the majority of dogs that is not the case.
-The following video show you how to brush your dog’s teeth.
 I used to brush my dogs’ teeth every evening.
 I will explain later why I have become less diligent.
 When choosing toothpaste for your dog, ONLY consider one that is made specifically for dogs.
 Ingredients to avoid include fluoride, alcohol, chlorhexidine, and xylitol.
 Too much xylitol has been found to cause hypoglycemia.
 Chlorhexidine can stain the teeth.
 Sometimes vets will prescribe a product with chlorhexidine for post oral surgical care because it is an antibacterial agent.
 One of my dogs gets an additional dental treatment.
 To see the treatment I give, click here.
 I think you will find it quite amusing.

 The most common disease amongst dogs is gum disease.
 Gum begins when plaque accumulates on the teeth.
 Plaque is the substance that makes your teeth feel like they are wearing sweaters.
 Daily brushing removes the majority of plaque (depending upon the diligence of the person brushing).
 Remember, in only a few days when plaque begins to harden and tartar forms.
 The scene is being set for problems to develop.
 As the condition progresses, a professional dental cleaning will be the only way to remove the buildup.
-Dental cleaning are usually a big expense.
+Dental cleanings are usually a big expense.

 First I want to tell you what types of chews I don’t recommend.
 I don’t like chews that are like “Greenies” or “dental treats” – they typically have a lot of garbage in them.
 I don’t like Antlers because they are VERY strong so they can break teeth.
 I don’t like anything that has been smoked or flavored.
 Again, that has ingredients that are not healthy and not necessary.
 I don’t like ears, snouts, or hooves (they are just wasted parts).
 I HATE rawhide.
 Rawhide is VERY unhealthy and difficult to digest.
 They make dogs gassy and can cause stomach issues (diarrhea…).

-Before I knew better, I used to give my dogs rawhide based products and green colored chews.
-Rawhide is usually made with toxic chemicals and are upsetting to some tummies causing diarrhea and gas.
+Before I knew better, I used to give my dogs rawhide-based products and green colored chews.
+Rawhide is usually made with toxic chemicals which are often upsetting to some tummies causing diarrhea and gas.
 Many other chews are made with corn gluten and soy (both of which are common allergens), coloring, by-products, rendered products synthetic additives, excessive salt and sugar.
 In case you aren’t familiar with the meaning of the term “rendered,” you may refer to my article, What’s REALLY in Dog Food?
 Tartar grows against the gums and leads to tooth decay.
 The first sign dental disease is stinky breath.
 Other indications that there are problems include red, inflamed, irritated, or bleeding gums.
 Loss of appetite is a sign of discomfort and pain.
 If your dog rejects anything that applies pressure to the teeth (i.e., chew toys or crunchy snacks) it is likely that your dog is in pain.

 Tooth decay leads to loss of teeth and gum disease.
 As bacteria grows under the gum tissue, the teeth separate from the gum line causing infections to grow and spread further.
 The roots of the teeth become infected, weaken and to the point that the gums become unable to hold the teeth.
 Teeth rot and fall out.